Milady Cosmetology Chapter 20

 Terms in this set (51)

-Also known as cold waves; have a pH between 9.0 and 9.6, use ammonium thioglycolate (ATG) as the reducing agent, and process at room temperature without the addition of heat
+have a pH between 9.0 and 9.6, use ammonium thioglycolate (ATG) as the reducing agent, and process at room temperature without the addition of heat (cold waves)

-Compounds made up of carbon, oxygen, hydrogen, nitrogen, and sulfer.
+compounds made up of carbon, oxygen, hydrogen, nitrogen and sulfur (COHNS)

 Perms that use an ingredient that does not evaporate as readily as ammonia, so there is very little odor associated with their use.

-Active ingredient or reducing agent in alkaline permanents.
+active ingredient or reducing agent in alkaline perms

-Position of the tool in realtion to its base section, determined by the angle at which the hair is wrapped.
+position of the tool in relation to its base section, determined by the angle at which the hair is wrapped.

-Also known as protective basse cream; oily cream used to protect the skin and scalp during hair relaxing.
+oily cream used to protect the skin and scalp during hair relaxing

 Angle at which the rod is positioned on the head (horizontally, vertically, or diagonally); also, the directional pattern in which the hair is wrapped.